RoboCup-SPL/GameController/README.md

 Select your league.
 The default can be specified as a command line parameter (see above).

 Pick the two teams that are playing.
 They have to be different teams.
 If you are practicing alone, use the "Invisibles" as second team.

 SPL: You also have to select whether you play a game in the preliminaries or a play-off game.
 In the preliminaries the clock will continue to run during game stoppages and there will be no penalties shootout in case of a draw.

 HL: You also have to select whether you play a normal game or a knock-out game.
 A knock-out game will continue after a draw with two halves of extra time (if goals were scored before) and then a penalty shoot-out if necessary.

 You can select whether the GameController should run in fullscreen mode or in windowed mode.
 Note that the fullscreen mode does not work correctly on some Linux desktops, because although they report to Java that they would support this feature, they do not.

-You can also select whether teams exchange their colors in the halftime.
+HL: You can also select whether teams exchange their colors in the halftime.

 ### Main Screen

 The use of the main screen should be rather obvious in most cases.
 Therefore, we only focus on the specialties.

 When ever you made a mistake, use the undo history at the bottom of the screen to correct it.
 You cannot correct individual decisions (except for the last one).
 Instead, you can only roll back to a certain state of the game.
 Click the oldest decision in the history you want to undo.
 After that all decisions that would be undone will be marked.
 Click the decision again to actually undo it together with all decisions that followed.

 To penalize a robot, first press the penalty button, then the robot button.
 For unpenalizing a robot, just press the robot button.
 A robot can only be unpenalized, when its penalty time is over or when the game state changes (SPL only).
 Five seconds before the penalty time is over, the robot's button starts flashing yellow.
 For regular penalties, it continues to flash until the button is pressed.
 Only buttons of robots that were requested for pickup stop flashing after five seconds and simply stay yellow until they are pressed, as a reminder that the robot can return as soon as it is ready.

 Before unpenalizing a robot, please make sure that it was put back on the field by the assistant referees.
 For that reason, robots are never unpenalized automatically.

 To substitute a robot, press "Substitute" and then the robot that should leave the field.
 Afterwards, any of the substitutes can be be activated.

 When pressing "+" (goal), "Timeout", "Kickoff Goal", or "Global Game Stuck", the other team gets the next kick-off.
 "Kickoff Goal" and "Global Game Stuck" share the same button.

 ## 4. Shortcuts